bbutler-tssg/phd-thesis-template/README.md

 		\newcommand{\listoftodos}{}
 	\fi

-## Using this template
+## Installing and Using this template

+### Installation

+1. Clone or fork from this [repo](https://github.com/bbutler-tssg/phd-thesis-template-fork-wit).

+2. In their local (working) repo, users should checkout and switch to the relevant tracking branch:

+    git checkout -b witTssg origin/witTssg

+3. Optionally, they can install `PhDThesisPSnPDF.cls` in their local `texmf` tree.

+### Usage

-Users should clone or fork from this [repo](http://github.com/bbutler-tssg/phd-thesis-template).
-The remaining comments in this section apply to their working version.
+The advice in this section applies to the user's local (working) copy.

-They should

-1)  enter their personal details in `thesis-info.tex`.
+1. Enter personal details in `thesis-info.tex`.

-2)  use `Preamble\preable.tex` to place any configuration settings (packages to use, etc.).
+2. Put configuration settings (packages to use, etc.) in  `Preamble/preamble.tex`.

-3)  place their text content in tex files such as `Abstract/abstract.tex` and `Chapter2\chapter2.tex`.
+3. Write text content in tex files such as `Abstract/abstract.tex` and `Chapter2/chapter2.tex`.

-4)  place their diagrams or other graphical content in `Figs` directories.
+4. Put diagrams or other graphical content in `Figs` directories.

-5)  place their references in the `References` directory.
+5. Put bibliographic references in the `References` directory.

-6)  manage the overall thesis from the master `thesis.tex` document.
+6. Manage the overall thesis from the master `thesis.tex` document.

 ## General guidelines
 [Why is it important to follow good practices and not get killed by a Velociraptor ;)](http://www.xkcd.com/292/)